California Labor Laws Guide

 Hiring laws in California

-As per regulations under the California Fair Employment and Housing Act (FEHA), employers are prohibited from discriminating against employees on the basis of any of the following characteristics:
+As per regulations under the California Fair Employment and Housing Act (FEHA), employers are prohibited from discriminating against employees based on any of the following characteristics:

 The FEHA prohibits any harassment and retaliation against people who report discrimination on any of these accounts.